top of page

 Connexion

-Unlike in more traditional Diocesan and Eparchial models found in mainline and canonical churches our Communion does not assign episcopal oversight through geographic means.
-In June of 2021, our governing Councils approved a transition to an affinity-based model.
-Upon adopting an affinity-based model, three Connexons were created to represent those relationships; a fourth being recently created for the Eastern Rite.
+Unlike the more traditional diocesan and eparchial models found in mainline and canonical churches, our Communion does not assign episcopal oversight based on geographic regions.
+In June of 2021, our governing councils approved a transition to a charism-based model.
+This model led to the creation of three Connexions to represent these charism-based relationships, with a fourth Connexion recently established for the Eastern Rite.

-We chose to use ‘Connexion’ because it was an organizing form not historically tied to geography (like those listed above).
-As in early Methodism, our Connexions reflect an charism-based model (i.e., when Methodism was still part of the Church of England), with a key differentiation in our use of the historic episcopacy.
-In this form of governance, the fullness of the church (both lay and ordained) work in concert to achieve the work of Christ.
-Additionally, the term ‘Connexion’ further stresses the interconnectedness of the various parts of our Communion.
+We chose the term ‘Connexion’ because it represents an organizational form not historically tied to geography.
+Similar to early Methodism, our Connexions reflect a charism-based model (i.e., when Methodism was still part of the Church of England), with a key differentiation in our use of the historic episcopacy.
+In this governance structure, the fullness of the church, both lay and ordained, works together to accomplish the work of Christ.
+Additionally, the term ‘Connexion’ emphasizes the interconnectedness of the various parts of our Communion.

 Application Process